Kuanhao-Chao/LiftOn/docs/source/content/quickstart.rst

 Try LiftOn on Google Colab
 +++++++++++++++++++++++++++++++++++

-We created some reproducible and easy-to-run LiftOn examples on Google Colab.
+We created a reproducible and easy-to-run LiftOn example on Google Colab.
 It's a good starting point, so go ahead and check them out!

 .. image:: https://colab.research.google.com/assets/colab-badge.svg